 A drain tube is usually used, which handles the fluid that the tissues make for the first week or so.

 Further procedures to enhance the final shape and appearance of the breast are commonly performed at a second stage, 6 months or so later, to allow the tissues to heal first.

-Simple removal: For women that have intact implants, no significant capsules, no systemic symptoms and simply want their implants out, simple explantation is performed.
-The old incision is re-opened with removal of the old scar, and the implant removed.
+Simple removal: For women that have intact implants, no significant capsules, no systemic symptoms, and simply want their implants out, simple explantation is performed.
+The old incision is re-opened with the removal of the old scar, and the implant removed.
 The pocket is rinsed clean, and the incision carefully re-sutured.
 No capsulectomy is performed, unless there is an abnormality noted during the inspection of the pocket.
 This method is the least expensive, has the quickest recovery, and is suitable for many, but not all, patients.
 Additional procedures to be performed at the same operation, such as breast lift or fat grafting, may be considered with this option, to enhance the cosmetic appearance of the breast.

 Questions and answers:

 What happens to the old implants and capsules?